DarianWells/osticket-prereqs/README.md

 36. Rename "ost-sampleconfig.php" to "ost-config.php"

 37. Right click on that same file and select "Properties"
    - Go to the "Security" tab
    - Click "Advanced"
    - Click "Disable inheritance"
    - Select "Remove all inherited permissions from this object."
+   - Click "Add"
+   - Click "Select a principal"
+38. Type "everyone" in the text box then click "Check Names"
+   - Select "OK"
+   - Enable "Full Control" and select "OK"